Looking for work while in work

 Once you have accepted an offer, tell your boss what you’re doing, thank them for their support, work out your contract, and round things off with a positive speech and maybe a few drinks before parting ways.

 The number one reason for choosing to use a job board is to find jobs in a local area.
 That’s where LoveLocalJobs.com comes in!
 Our passion for effective online careers education, information, advice and guidance is what makes us different.
-For more news and advice, head over to our Employability Zone, which we tailor to suit our local communities in the South East.
+Browse all of the jobs on our site by clicking here.